ricduong/photorama/_posts/2020-11-06-The Gravel Start.markdown

 ---
 layout:     post
-title:      "Alice in Wonderland"
+title:      "Do new road lead to Gravel"
-subtitle:   "Lewis Carroll"
+subtitle:   "Gravel"
 active: journal
 image:
   feature: "pc001.jpg"
-date:       2016-03-25
+date:       2020-11-06
 header-img: "img/postcover/pc001.jpg"
 tags: [tag01, tag02]
 categories: [cat01, cat02]
 comments: false
 ---
+As I look for new challenges and new roads.
+It look like all road may lead to gravel.

 The rabbit-hole went straight on like a tunnel for some way, and then  dipped suddenly down, so suddenly that Alice had not a moment to think  about stopping herself before she found herself falling down a very deep  well.